International Peer Review Expert Panel report

 - Report: " The Impact of CIHR Reforms on Peer Reviewer Workload"

 - Report by RAND Europe: "What do we know about grant peer review in the health sciences?
-An updated review of the literature and six case studies"
+An updated review of the literature and six case studies" (will be available once published by RAND Europe)

 - Summary Report of Stakeholder Input Received on the Panel Questions